JLucasOR/SVGWiz/index.md

 	</div>
 	</div>
 <h3>Why is the Layer List Backwards?</h3>
 The layers are presented in draw order, which also happens to be tab order for keyboard navigation.
-This is the opposite of the order you will see them in Illustrator or Inksckape.
+This is the opposite of the order you will see them in Illustrator or Inkscape.
  </body>